 Skip to content

-The processing of requests in the Wallarm node is divided into two stages:
+The processing of requests in the Wallarm node consists of two stages:

-• Primary processing in the NGINX-Wallarm module.
-The processing is not memory demanding and can be put on frontend servers without changing the server requirements.
+• Primary processing in the NGINX-Wallarm module, which is not memory demanding and can be executed on frontend servers without altering server requirements.

 Requirements

-• Access to the account with the Administrator role in Wallarm Console for the US Cloud or EU Cloud
+• Access to the account with the Administrator role and two‑factor authentication disabled in Wallarm Console for the US Cloud or EU Cloud

 • Executing all commands as a superuser (e.g. root)

-• Access to https://repo.wallarm.com to download packages.
+• Access to https://meganode.wallarm.com to download all-in-one Wallarm installer.
 Ensure the access is not blocked by a firewall

 • Access to https://us1.api.wallarm.com if working with US Wallarm Cloud or to https://api.wallarm.com if working with EU Wallarm Cloud.
 If access can be configured only via the proxy server, then use the instructions